GATE 2022 Exam Pattern & Marking Scheme

 The Graduate Aptitude Test in Engineering (GATE) examination is a pan-India entrance examination cum scholarship test for postgraduate education like the Masters degree program, both Master of Technology (M.Tech) and Master of Engineering (M.E.), or a direct doctoral degree PhD program.

-This year, IIT Guwahati will set the paper for the GATE examination.
-The entrance exam will be conducted on 2, 3, 9 and 10 February, 2019.
+This year, IIT-Kharagpur will set the paper for the GATE examination.
+The entrance exam will be conducted on 5, 6, 12 and 13 February, 2022 (Tentative).

 3 hours (180 minutes)